LedgerHQ/lib-ledger-core/doc/rfcs/0002-modularized-node-packaging.md

 Don’t forget to `yarn` to rebuild your project.
 Everytime a change is made on the package, you need to re-publish it and either re-run the `yalc add` command, or use `yalc push` to automate that process.

 ## Implementation details

 `lc pkg` calls a script called `idl_pkg.sh` which gathers the logic of IDL-based packaging.
 Because of limitation in [djinni], some work must be done to achieve packaging with a modularized library.
 On the `npm` path, this script will first clean the `binding/node` folder.
-Although the legacy Core has a (committed) `binding.gyp` file, we cannot use that file directly.
-[GYP] has a configuration files that doesn’t easily allow to depend on multiple libraries — remember we have one for `ledger-core` and one for each coin.

-For this reason, a Python script (`tools/gyp_generator.py`) was created.
-That script takes the list of projects (the same passed to `lc pkg npm`) and generates a `bindings/node/binding.gyp` for the selected configuration of coins.
-The script is called at the end of packaging, after an important phase is done: the generation of C++ source files.

 C++ source files are used to make a bridge between `node` (by using the `Nan` library) and our Core library.
 Normally, we should write that code, but [djinni] takes care of that for us.
 Calling [djinni] with some arguments will generate C++ source files to be part of the [GYP] compilation that will generate a `node` package.
-The problem is that [djinni] has been designed to work with a single C++ library at a time, not several — we have several; one for each coin.
-The result of this is that, having [djinni] generate a C++ source file for each project (in the form `ledgercore-$coin.cpp`) will duplicate the initialization process of the `Nan` library for each coin, resulting in a pretty bad situation.
-This is due to the fact that [djinni] assumes a strong correlation between a .cpp file and a node project.

-To fix that problem, after generation of the C++ source files, the `idl_pkg.sh` script will extract all the important information from all the `ledgercore{,-$coin}.cpp` files, like `#include` directives and specific objects’ initialization, and concatenate them inside a single file, called `final-output.cpp`.
-All the `ledgercore{,-$coin}.cpp` files will then be deleted to prevent [GYP] from compiling them.
+The IDL entrypoint is used to know exactly which types and functions need to be bundled.
+The rest is _just_ about linking.

 Once this is done, calling `yarn` will:

-- Copy all the libraries (1 for `ledger-core` and N for the N coins you asked for) into the `node` package.
+- Copy all the libraries (mostly, `ledger-core-bundle`) into the `node` package.
 - Move the header files.
 - Move the C++ files.
 - Compile each C++ files.
-- Compile the entry point (i.e. `node` _module_) by using the `final-output.cpp` file.
+- Compile the entry point (i.e. `node` _module_).
 - Done.

 # Rationale